 A roof is one of the most essential parts of a home; it keeps out the weather and helps families maintain household budgets by improving energy efficiency.
 Fixing damaged roofs is critically important, but each job varies in cost depending on the extent of the problem.
-Here are some tips on Flat Roof Leak Repair Cost.
+Here are some tips:

 When water is dripping through your ceiling it means that the protective barrier of your roof has been compromised.
 This usually results from shingles that have blown off in extreme winds, flashing that has allowed water to seep behind or some sort of puncture that is opening up an access point to rainwater.
 When the water has made it’s a way to your ceiling, however, it means it has already passed the plywood sheathing under your roof, the insulation in your attic, the sheetrock on your walls, etc. Nobody wants to pay for roof repair – but it sure is less expensive than sheathing, insulation, drywall, and flooring replacement!